 2020 Turks WiBF Leadership Scholarship is now closed.
-The Scholarship Winner will be announced by WiBF in late 2020/early 2021 (details TBC ).
+The Scholarship Winner will be announced by WiBF in early 2021 (details TBC ).

 TurksLegal and Women in Banking & Finance (WiBF) are strong advocates for excellence in the Australian banking and finance industry.
 Now in its seventh year, the Turks WiBF Leadership Scholarship is an exciting joint initiative between TurksLegal and WiBF to support the professional growth of excellence in the industry by providing WiBF members with a significant career development opportunity.

 The Scholarship Winner will travel to Melbourne to participate in the Women in Leadership Program in October 2021 (dates TBC), a one week course run by the highly esteemed Melbourne Business School at the University of Melbourne.
 Melbourne Business School is one of just three Australian business schools in the Financial Times’ Global MBA rankings 2020.